rsms/librx/README.md

 ## Usage and API reference

-Include the `rx.h` file where you want to use the fundational parts of rx.
+Include the `rx/rx.h` file where you want to use the fundational parts of rx.
 This includes:

 - Shorthand type definitions (i8, u32, u64, etc)
 - Includes a few common libc
-- Build target information — implemented in `rx-target.h`
+- Build target information — implemented in `rx/target.h`
-- Atomic operations, like CAS — implemented in `rx-atomic.h`
+- Atomic operations, like CAS — implemented in `rx/atomic.h`
-- C++11 automatic reference-counted objects — implemented in `rx-ref.hh`
+- C++11 automatic reference-counted objects — implemented in `rx/ref.hh`
-- A memory efficient C++11 function container "rx::func" (API equivalent to std::function) — implemented in `rx-func.hh`
+- A memory efficient C++11 function container "rx::func" (API equivalent to std::function) — implemented in `rx/func.hh`

 ### Shorthand type definitions